Contextual Bandits with Cross-learning: Discussion on Applications of Cross-Learning and Implementation of Proposed Algorithms

-On the other hand, cross-learning between contexts is possible here because the reward $r_{b, t}(v)$ is a known linear function of the value/context $v$.
-Applying \ucbcross{}, after discretizing the bid space into $K$ pieces, results in a regret bound of $\tilde{O}(\sqrt{KT} + T/K)$, and optimizing this results in an algorithm which achieves $\tilde{O}(T^{2/3})$ regret.
-It follows from a reduction to known results about dynamic pricing that any algorithm must incur $\Omega(T^{2/3})$ regret when learning to bid (even when the value $v$ is fixed) -- see Appendix \ref{sect:fpa_lb} for details.
+Naively applying $S$-UCB to our problem by discretizing the value space and bid space into $C$ and $K$ pieces respectively results in a regret bound of $\tilde{O}(\sqrt{CKT} + T/C + T/K)$ (here the last two terms come from discretization error).
+Optimizing $C$ and $K$, we find that when $C = K = T^{1/4}$, we can achieve $\tilde{O}(T^{3/4})$ regret in this way.
+On the other hand, by taking advantage of (complete) cross-learning between contexts and applying \ucbcross{}, after discretizing the bid space into $K$ pieces, results in a regret bound of $\tilde{O}(\sqrt{KT} + T/K)$.
+By optimizing this, we get an algorithm which achieves $\tilde{O}(T^{2/3})$ regret.
+It follows from a reduction to known results about dynamic pricing that any algorithm must incur $\Omega(T^{2/3})$ regret when learning to bid (even when the value $v$ is fixed) -- see Appendix \ref{sect:fpa_lb} for details.\footnote{The regret lower bound of $\Omega(T^{2/3})$ is driven by our binary feedback structure.
+Under the binary feedback structure, which is commonly assumed in the literature, a bidder can only learn whether they win or lose in an auction.
+The follow-up paper \cite{han2020optimal} shows that a regret bound of $\tilde O(\sqrt T)$ is attainable when the highest bid is revealed at the end of each auction to all the bidders who lost the auction.}

 Interestingly, in the case of bidding in first-price auctions, the decision maker can also potentially cross-learn across different actions/bids.
 For example, if the decision maker wins when submitting a bid $b_t$, then they simultaneously learn that any higher bid $b'$ would also win the auction.
 Conversely, if the decision maker does not win, then they learn that lower bids also would necessarily lose in the auction.
 While our algorithm does not explicitly take into account cross-learning across actions, the previous lower bound shows that, in the worst case, cross-learning across actions does not lead to any additional benefit (in terms of lower regret) if we are already cross-learning across contexts.
+We emphasize that our algorithms apply when the auctioneer runs other non-truthful auctions.